-Dolphin N2 and the CryoPower Engine
+Dolphin N2 and The Recuperated Split Cycle Engine

-CryoPower is an internal combustion engine, with all that implies in terms of low cost and ease of manufacture, that aims to compete with zeroemission drivetrains.
-It targets longhaul trucks (where zero-emission technology is least easy to apply), 0.5-50MW distributed power generation (an area seeing rapid growth to reinforce electricity grids and balance out intermittent renewables), and mixed-mode rail.
+The Recuperated Split Cycle is an internal combustion engine, with all that implies in terms of low cost and ease of manufacture, that aims to compete with zero emission drivetrains.
+It targets long haul trucks (where zero-emission technology is least easy to apply), 0.5-50MW distributed power generation (an area seeing rapid growth to reinforce electricity grids and balance out intermittent renewables), mixed-mode rail, and marine applications.
 It can potentially do this with the efficiency of the largest power stations, and air quality somewhere between the toughest Californian SULEV standard, and zero-impact (meaning emissions can’t be detected or are cleaner than the surrounding air).

-A first set of cylinders draw in air and compresses it – in the CryoPower version, Liquid Nitrogen is injected to keep this process cool for maximum efficiency; the simpler ThermoPower omits it.
+A first set of cylinders draw in air and compress it – in the CryoPower® version, Liquid Nitrogen is injected to keep this process cool for maximum efficiency; the simpler ThermoPower® injects water.
 Then the compressed air passes through a recuperator, where the engine’s exhaust heats it up – saving fuel which normally has to do this.
 The air now passes to the second, hot cylinder set, which are thoroughly insulated – infeasible in a normal ICE where the same cylinder handles hot and cold processes.
 These cylinders host the combustion and expansion events, which produce power; they are bigger than the compressor cylinders (again impossible in a standard engine) because that is most efficient.

 Is it futureproof?

 The Liquid Nitrogen is already sustainable, as air-separation is a major player in electricity “demand-side management”; as use of renewables rise, it has been shown to be an attractive way of balancing the grid.

 How well validated is the technology?